tjluoma/drafts2mas/README.md

 You'll need some sort of a webserver to display these pages.
 I recommend setting up a free [site44](http://www.site44.com) account.
 Then you can upload files to your website just by putting them into a folder in Dropbox.

 You could also `scp` the file to a server if you already have one.
 You'll see where in the `mas-makepage.sh` file.

+## There is an alternative!

+If you'd rather get the files sent to you via email instead of uploading them to a website, see <https://github.com/tjluoma/appstorebyemail> which does something similar but via email.